“…in hope that creation itself will be liberated from its bondage to decay and brought into the freedom and glory of the children of God.”

 knowing that I have a share in your name,

-for he, who once had a share in our birth,
+the one who once had a share in our birth,

 is the one who once had a share in our death,